2011–12 Anorthosis Famagusta FC season: September

-Anorthosis first division home match resulted in a 1–1 draw over local rivals Nea Salamina on September 11.
-After a dramatic game Julian Gray scored his first goal in division at the 1st minute of extra time with Right-footed shot.
-There everything in the match shows that Nea Salamina would take the victory, Anorthosis captain Giannis Okkas won a foul on a very good position.
-Marquinhos got the ball and after one amazing shot to the closed angle of Dejan Milić made it 1–1 and gave to Anorthosis the 1 point.
+Anorthosis' first division home match resulted in a 1–1 draw over local rivals Nea Salamina on September 11.
+Julian Gray scored his first goal in the division at the 1st minute of extra time with a right-footed shot.
+Although victory for Nea Salamina seemed assured, Anorthosis captain Giannis Okkas was able to get a foul.
+Marquinhos scored the final goal against goalkeeper Dejan Milić to make it a tie game.